 The staff of UAW through developing the pilot model of self-sustainability and adopting new management concepts;

-• 10 UAW trainers and lecturers that will be prepared to train on the TOT
+• UAW trainers and lecturers that are prepared to train on the TOT

 • The civil society community in Albania, of which UAW is an active actor;

 The general public, especially women’s movement which is interested for professional experts, organization and a vivid civil society

 *Raise awareness concerning women’s rights, emphasizing domestic violence; Institutionalization of the AwarenessCampaigns